cstefanache/templlmos/debug/viwer-app.md

 ### Instruction
 ```
 Generate browser vanilla JS code without the use of any library or framework.
-All the `os` functions are already defined.
+All the `os` functions are already defined on global scope.
 ### Instruction:
  Create a self executing function that defines a function called `viewer` on the `window.os.apps` object having the following functionality:
 The `viewer` function accepts one parameter `path` and have the following functionality: